📂 Government Jobs & Employee Benefits

 OPS vs NPS Explained (2026): Key Differences Every Government Employee Must Know

-India’s pension system for govement employees has been at the centre of policy debate in recent years.
+India’s pension system for government employees has been at the centre of policy debate in recent years.
 The discussion primarily revolves around the Old Pension Scheme (OPS) and the National Pension System (NPS).
-With several states revisiting their pension models and central govement employees seeking clarity, the issue has gained renewed relevance in 2026.
+With several states revisiting their pension models and central government employees seeking clarity, the issue has gained renewed relevance in 2026.

 This article explains what OPS and NPS are, how they differ, and what the debate means for employees, aspirants, policymakers, and taxpayers.